stkevintan/node-wcferry/packages/ws/README.md

 }
 ```

-methods and params are a subset of [@wcferry/core](../packages/core/src/lib/client.ts) methods
+methods and params are same as methods in [@wcferry/core](../core/src/lib/client.ts)

-All the allowed methods:
+All the supported commands:

 ```ts
 [